ChristosBaboulis/Song-Popularity-Comparison-App/README.md

 - This Java program takes as an input a list of songs with Id, Name, Likes and sorts and prints to the user the selected number of songs sorted by popularity using custom lists, merge sort method and custom priority queues.
+- I also uses priority queues to find the median value of a queue dynamically
+- Runnables:

+Top_k: Finds the top k songs from a list of songs (where k defined by input)
+Top_k_with_PQ: Uses priority queues and finds in real time the top song from the list up to the line that it has read
+Dynamic_Median: Finds dynamically every 5 songs added to the list the median song sorted by popularity

 INFO: